Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

-On average, homeowners save about $40 a year in electricity with a variable speed furnace.
+Because variable speed gas furnaces have a more efficient motor, on average home owners save about $40 a year in electricity with a variable speed unit.
 Far below what manufacturers claim.

-Manufacturer claimed savings are based on a motor running 24 hours a day 365 days a year.
-In this case, variable speed motors do consume less electricity then a standard motor.
+Manufacturer claimed savings are based on a motor in constant operation.
+24 hours a day 365 days a year.
+In this case, variable speed dc motors do consume less electricity then a standard motor.

 The problem is few people have a good reason to run their blower motor that way.

-The claim of saving money is based solely on electrical usage.
-A high efficient variable speed furnace and a high efficient standard motor furnace will use the same amount of fuel.
+The claim of saving money is based solely on a variable speed blower's ability to save energy.
+A high efficient variable-speed furnace and a high efficient standard motor furnace will use the same amount of fuel.
 (Natural Gas, Oil, Propane)

 Another problem with these claims is that they're based on properly sized ductwork.
 One of the most common problems in homes today is the installation and design of the ductwork system.

 A variable speed motor will try to compensate for this failing.
-As it does it will run harder and consume more electricity.
+As it does it will run harder and increase energy consumption.
 This is a band-aid fix to a major problem.

 Trying to fix poor ducts by using a different motor is like trying to fix bad wiring in your home by changing how much power the electrical company is providing.